ray-project/ray/rllib/examples/README.rst

     $ python multi_agent_pendulum.py --enable-new-api-stack --num-agents=2

-Use the `--help` command line arg to have each script print out its specific command line options.
+Use the `--help` command line argument to have each script print out its supported command line options.

-However, most of the scripts share a common subset of generally applicable command line args, for example `--num-env-runners`, `--no-tune`, or `--wandb-key`.
+Most of the scripts share a common subset of generally applicable command line arguments, for example `--num-env-runners`, `--no-tune`, or `--wandb-key`.

 All sub-folders